vanorahael980-dev/real-estate-/README.md

 A machine learning project that predicts real estate prices across Moroccan cities and provides a deployed Streamlit dashboard for user interaction.

-The dataset used in this project was scrapped from Avito.ma .
+The dataset used in this project was scraped from Avito.ma .

 ---